 Mediation is an optional instrument at the disposal to the judge in any litigation.
 There is no record that it has been used in a discrimination case.

-There are no statistical data on discrimination cases taken up in front of courts, that have been filed as discrimination cases.
+There are no statistical data on discrimination cases brought to the courts.
 Discrimination claims can be found in other cases (notably, mostly cases from the field of employment).